dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 }
 ```

-You can also have parameters on methods:
+You can also have parameters in methods:

 ```C#
 protected override void ConfigureTargets(ITaskContext context)